alrevuelta/cONNXr/README.md

 - [x] Run end to end tests for MNIST model
 - [ ] Implement a significant amount of onnx operators, most common ones
 - [ ] Compile and deploy a model (i.e. MNIST) into a real embedded device
-- [ ] Set up a nice CI with Azure or GitHub Actions
+- [x] Set up a nice CI with Azure or GitHub Actions
-- [ ] Run profiling on the operators
+- [-] Run profiling on the operators
-- [ ] Migrate to nanopb to reduce the size of the pb files
+- [-] Migrate to nanopb to reduce the size of the pb files
 - [ ] Run memory check and leak detection (Valgrind?)
 - [ ] Add more tests than the onnx backend, which is not sufficient
 - [ ] Create a nice Makefile, compile library as a static library to be linked